 Most people go back to the drawing board at that point and spend even more hours working out different acquisition strategies.

-But what if we told you that all of that time would be better spent on developing customer retention strategies?
-Even though the goal of every business is to develop, you should still cultivate your user base first.
+But what if we told you that all of that time would be better spent on developing customer retention programs?
+Even though the goal of every business is to develop, you should still cultivate your customer base first.
 Not only it is between 5 and 25 times cheaper but it can also bring you more money.

-Today, we’re going to talk about the importance of client retention, discuss what tools can help you the most, and share a couple of proven retention strategies.
+Today, we're going to talk about the importance of client retention and increased customer lifetime, discuss what tools can help you the most, and share a couple of proven retention strategies.

 What is Customer Retention?

 For lack of a better term, your client retention strategy is a set of initiatives that are specifically designed to encourage your existing customers to repeatedly buy your products.